deep110/deep110.github.io/posts/blogs/2019-01-13-implementing-2D-game-engine.md

 * The basic idea is that you divide the whole region into grids (in volumes for 3D) and assign every body to a position in the grid.

 * Now, the body is added to each cell it is overlapping, so at last we iterate through grid and make pair of overlapping bodies.
 Objects are stored in data structures like [k-d tree](https://en.wikipedia.org/wiki/K-d_tree) or [BSP tree](https://en.wikipedia.org/wiki/BSP_tree) for efficiency.
 It generally reduces the iterate time from O(N<sup>2</sup>) to logarithmic times.
-[Here](http://buildnewgames.com/broad-phase-collision-detection/) is a nice blog explaining the broadphase implementation in more detail, like choice of grid size, etc. My demo was just for a small scope, so I have not implemented this part.
+You can find more in depth details of the [broadphase implementation](http://buildnewgames.com/broad-phase-collision-detection/), like choice of grid size, etc. My demo was just for a small scope, so I have not implemented this part.

 Then we proceed to **NarrowPhase calculation** i.e which actually determines which bodies are colliding.
 Aim of Narrowphase is to calculate three things for every pair of colliding bodies: